iranzo/velasco/README.md

 # Velascobot

-This is yet another Markov chain-based chatbot, based on the Twitterbot fad consisting of creating a bot account that would try to generate new random tweets (usually having `_ebooks` or `.txt` to indicate that an account was one of such, or just a plain `bot` suffix), using your own as a template.
+This is yet another Markov chain-based chatbot, based on the Twitterbot fad consisting of creating a bot account that would try to generate new random tweets (usually having `_ebooks` or `.txt` in their names to indicate that an account was one of such, or just a plain `bot` suffix), using your own as a template.
 However, instead of reading the messages from a Twitter account, this bot is made to read the messages in a group chat, and try to blend in by generating new messages that fit the patterns seen in that specific group chat.
 At the beginning that will mean a lot of parroting, but eventually the bot starts coming up with sentences of itself.

 This bot also works on private chats between a user and itself, but of course the training is much lower and it will feel like talking to a parrot for a longer time, unless you feed it a lot of messages quickly.

 ## How to use it

-You have to add the bot to a chat group, letting it rad and send messages.
+You have to add the bot to a chat group, or speak to it privately, letting it read and send messages.
 Maybe set some configuration commands too.

-If you want to clone or fork this repo and host your own instance of Velasco, see MANUAL.md.
+If you want to clone or fork this repo and host your own instance of Velasco, see [MANUAL.md](MANUAL.md).

 ## Commands & ussage